-At the completion of the Certifying Examination, if a candidate believes the examination has not been conducted in a fair and unprejudiced manner, a second examination may be requested.
-The request must be made within one hour of the completion of the Certifying Examination.
-To do so, a candidate must telephone the Board office (214-871-1619).
+At the completion of the Certifying Examination, if a candidate believes the examination has not been conducted in a fair and unprejudiced manner, the candidate may request a second examination.
+The request must be made within one hour of the completion of the examination.
+To make a request, the candidate must phone the Board office (214-871-1619).